AlkaMotors/f051bldc/README.md

 5) No eeprom , to test settings

-Complementary pwm on/off
+Complementary pwm on/off option.

-Input autodetection , dshot 300, 600 or pwm
+Input autodetection , dshot 300, 600 or pwm  ( others are in firmware but disabled for now, oneshot, multishot, proshot)

-Variable frequency pwm output, matches motor rotation for most used range
+Variable frequency pwm output, matches motor rotation for most used range (varies on the fly from 24-48khz).

 Slow start sinusoidal modes, for heavy loads, crawlers